Bill could create huge new online commercial marketplace for commercial retailers

 A U.S. House-passed defense bill awaiting action by the Senate includes a non-heralded section that could have significant effects on procurement methods across the entire federal government.
 And, it may drift down to state and local governmental entities.

-The defense bill has a provision that requires the General Services Administration (GSA) to establish a program to allow federal agencies to purchase products through online commercial marketplaces.
+The defense bill has a provision that requires the General Services Administration (GSA) to establish a program to allow federal agencies to purchase products through an online commercial marketplace.
 The bill also specifically requires the U.S Department of Defense (DOD)to purchase commercial products from the program.
 Other agencies will simply be encouraged.

 Aimed at cutting down on red tape for purchase of commercial off-the-shelf (COT) goods by the DOD, the provision not only could make procurement processes faster and simpler, but it could also make it easier for commercial retailers to sell to government.
-In fact, it could open up a huge new, lucrative marketplace for retailers that sell products to government.
+In fact, it could open up a huge new, lucrative online commercial marketplace for retailers that sell products to government.

 In the case of the DOD and other agencies, COT goods have previously been purchased from the GSA or through an often slow and complicated agency-specific contracting process.
-The procurement provision in the defense bill would create an online marketplace.
+The procurement provision in the defense bill would create an online commercial marketplace.
 That, says bill sponsor Rep. Mac Thornberry, should ensure that the federal government is paying reasonable prices for products.

 Federal agencies currently purchase most commercial products through supply schedules, which are pre-negotiated agreements with vetted providers.
 The provision in the defense bill would bypass that process and allow commercial retail firms to sell all kinds of products directly to federal agencies.